Feedback, Complaints and Appeals

 The purpose of the procedure is to outline a clear process and the steps for handling complaints and appeals received from students, employees, third parties and stakeholders of the GlobalNet.

 Scope of this policy

-This policy applies to any accredited training that GlobalNet delivers.
+This policy applies to any accredited training and assessment that GlobalNet delivers.